 I started Rock n Roll Bride in secret as Gareth and I were planning our wedding in 2007.
 After we were married in April 2008, I realised that I rather loved blogging, and writing about weddings in particular, and so I had no plans to slow down!
 After much soul searching and an accidentally deleted website (whoops!)
 I morphed it from my own wedding planning blog to a place to collate and share the kind of weddings I loved but didn’t see properly represented in the mainstream wedding media.
 I love any wedding that is as unique as the couple that planned it.

-After needing something to hand out at a wedding fair in the same year, I decided to self-publish a magazine of some of my favourite blog content.
+After needing something to hand out at a wedding fair in 2011, I decided to self-publish a magazine of some of my favourite blog content.
 It was so popular with the attendees that produced two further issues which were sold exclusively through the site.
 In September 2014 it was picked up by Giraffe Media who I now work with on the bi-monthly, nationally available magazine of the same name.
-Issue One is due for release in January 2015.
+Issue 1 was released in January 2015.

 My passion is inspiring brides and grooms-to-be to plan the wedding that they really want, in a world dictated by tradition and big frou frou dresses.
 I am driven by helping others and encouraging people to find their own path, and I do it all whilst rocking some rather large accessories!

 If this is your first time around these parts, I’d encourage you to check out my Idiot’s Guide to Rock n Roll Bride.